UdrK/Kalk/README.md

 # Kalk
-Kalk - Una calcolatrice probabilistica
+Kalk - A probabilistic calculator